-- More than 700 million women alive today were married as children.
+- Around 650 million women alive today were married as children.
 Of those women, more than one in three got married before 15.

 - 200 million women and girls have undergone female genital mutilation - the majority of girls are cut before the age of five.

 - Women and girls together account for 71 per cent of all human trafficking victims detected globally, with girls representing nearly three out of every four trafficked children.